June 7–21, 2026

 Tuition & Scholarship Information

 All students receive a full-tuition scholarship.
-Upon admission, students pay a non-refundable enrollment fee of $85 to secure registration.
-For 2025, the fee will include:
+Upon admission, students pay a non-refundable enrollment fee of $100 to secure registration.
+For 2026, the fee includes:

 Housing is not provided for students.